packetframe/legacy/README.md

 #### Development
 The repo is designed to be tested at the service level.
 Each daemon or service should be able to be ran and debugged independently of the rest of the network.

-#### Future
-This repo contains the current production codebase for the CDN.
-The new v3 controlplane rewrite is under development: [cdnv3](https://github.com/natesales/cdnv3/).

 #### Author
 [Nate Sales](https://natesales.net) and [friends](https://github.com/packetframe/cdn/graphs/contributors).